-With a crockpot, you set it up in the morning, turn it on and voila, at dinner time you have a complete meal.
-The succulent chicken falls from the bones and the aromatic mix of vegetables and spices are a treat.
+With a crockpot, you set it up in the morning, turn it on, and voila, at dinner time, you have a complete meal.
+The succulent chicken falls from the bones, and the aromatic mix of vegetables and spices is a treat.

 In its most simplified format, we prep a full meal in the morning, turn on the crockpot and have a blend of delicious flavors by dinner time.